schlick7/LuteForMobile/README.md

 ## Prerequisites

+- Lute v3 server running on your network

+## To build

 - Flutter SDK (3.10.0+)
 - Dart SDK (3.10.0+)
-- Lute v3 server running on your network

 ## Installation